CelestialBoon/celestialboon.github.io/docs/philosophy/2019-12-21-self-as-many.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">As a child, when standing at a traffic light, I liked to try and snap my fingers the moment the traffic light changes.
 When it worked I&#39;d pretend that it was me that magically caused the light to change.<br>This is how the ego wills things to happen.</p>&mdash; Voice of Doubt (@DoubtVoice) <a href="https://twitter.com/DoubtVoice/status/1207581571445936128?ref_src=twsrc%5Etfw">December 19, 2019</a></blockquote>

 Ego is the claiming of propriety over reality, which is an act that is fundamentally pretense.
 Reality is not owned by anyone or anything.
-Reality just *is*, and in fact continues to *be* as such even after some silly mind decides what's owned by who.
+Reality just IS, and in fact continues to BE as such even after some silly mind decides what's owned by who.

 Specifically, the ego-personality (or what we usually just call personality) is the aggregate of behaviours and patterns that people feel it most identifies them, or to put it another way, represents them.